Can I use Stackdriver Trace on infrastructure not hosted on Google Cloud Platform?

 How do I get permissions to view trace spans outside of my project?

-You can set up Stackdriver Trace to show trace spans between related projects.
-See Viewing traces across projects for details.
+You can set up Trace to show trace spans between related projects.
+For details, go to Viewing traces across projects.

 If you see a message